-Rough cut cedar on the outside of a home is a beautiful wood product that has a lot of character and natural wood graining appearance.
-It is a very popular trim and siding protector for the exterior of a lot of homes.
-A fresh coat of stain protects the wood and can bring the outside trim or your homes siding to life.
+Rough cut cedar on the outside of a home is a beautiful wood product that has a lot of character.
+It is a very popular trim and siding protector for the exterior of many homes.
+A fresh coat of stain protects the wood and can bring the outside trim or your home's siding back to life.

 Rough cut cedar is a beautiful product, but it does need maintenance.
-When cedar siding is maintained properly, it can last up to 8 years, can be any color, and you can still have a nice, real natural wood grain look on the outside of your home.
+When cedar siding is maintained properly, it should last a long time, retain it’s color, can be any color, and hold the real natural wood grain look on the outside of your home.